 Every sea going Nation now seems to have a Sailor’s Hornpipe although the dance is generally accepted to be English in origin and was used to keep the Sailors fit whilst at sea.
-Today the dance is performed to Hornpipe music in 4/4 time, but in times past the term Hornpipe has moved around time signatures such as 3/2, 6/4, 9/8 and, in the beginning, the music took its’ name from a musical instrument, obsolete since around 1600 called “The Hornpipe”.
-It was a woodwind instruments consisting of a single reed mouth-piece, a narrow bore, melody pipe with finger holes ending in a bell made from animal horn.
+Today the dance is performed to Hornpipe music in 4/4 time, but in times past the title Hornpipe has moved around time signatures such as 3/2, 6/4, 9/8 and, in the beginning, the music took its’ name from a primitive musical instrument, obsolete since around 1600; called “The Hornpipe”.
+It was a woodwind instruments consisting of a single reed mouth-piece, similar to a bagpipe drone reed, a narrow bore wood melody pipe with finger holes ending in a bell made from an animal horn.

 So this is how it all started, a very basic exercise in dance format designed to the sailor's fit while at sea -|